-(Picked this one up in 2017, but have dated it 2003 so that it files in date order with other volumes in this series.
+I picked this one up in 2017, but have dated it 2003 so that it files in date order with other volumes in this series.
 The book was read and this review created in the second half of 2018.

 If you know your way around the Best SF site you’ll know I have amassed a collection of annual Year’s Best SF volumes going back to when they first appeared, that is -almost- complete.
 I’ve got just a couple of the Bleiler/Dikty volumes that started the whole thing way back in the 1950s, and am missing a couple of other volumes here and there.
 (If you don’t know you’re way around the site, use the category listing!).